Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 \
 - *UpdateMetaData:* The redeemer allows for updating the metadata attached to the UTxO sitting at the script address.

-  - validate that the Account UTxO with the Account NFT is being spent.
+  - Validate that the Account UTxO with the Account NFT is being spent.

-  - updates the metadata of the Reference NFT and sends the token to the spending end point.
+  - Validate that the Reference NFT of the metadata is updated and the token is sent to the spending endpoint.

 - *RemoveAccount:* The redeemer allows the removal of an account by a subscriber from the subscription system.
 Must Check That there's no ADA in the payment UTxO in the off-chain code.

-  - validate that Account NFT is being spent.
+  - Validate that Account NFT and Account Reference NFT is spent.
-\
+#pagebreak()

 = Transactions
 \
 This section outlines the various transactions involved in the Payment Subscription Smart Contract on the Cardano blockchain.

+\
 == Service Multi-validator

 === Mint :: CreateService